-- ✓ acquisition, maintenance and improvement of high-quality facilities and equipments; - ✓ promote and encourage faculty knowledge and innovation; - ✓ an academically competitive and supportive student body; - ✓ enhance academic support services; - ✓ improve educational resources, and high-demand academic programs; - develop academic structure and governance to meet the needs of a multi-faceted university; - ✓ Increase academic programme offerings by 20% by December 2034; - ✓ Establish an "International Business & Economic Development Center" & Centre for Innovation, Incubation, Startup and Entrepreneurship Development as Section-8 company to serve Jammu and Kashmir by December 2027;

-- ✓ Create Seed Capital Fund of an amount of 50 Crores by 2028 to support startup initiatives; - ✓ Take steps to significantly enhance the Corpus Fund of the University t0 reach it Rs 500 Crores from the existing balance of Rs 57 Crores by 2030 to ensure greater financial stability to the university; - ✓ Establish an e Campus whereby quality academic programs and support services can be delivered via digital processes by fall 2027; - ✓ Develop well defined student outcome measures for each academic programme by 2025; - ✓ Enhance the facilities and capabilities of non-formal educational system of the University to make possible lifelong learning; - ✓ Determine which and how professional programme accreditation will be pursued; - ✓ Ensure that each department/centre of the University develops programmes of excellence which are benchmarked against peer institutions by December 2026;
+- acquisition, maintenance and improvement of high-quality facilities and equipment; - promote and encourage faculty knowledge and innovation; - an academically competitive and supported student body; - enhance academic support services; - improve educational resources, and high-demand academic programs. . - develop academic structure and governance to meet the needs of a multi-faceted university - Increase academic programme offerings by 20% by December 2022. - Establish College of Basic Science by fall 2022. - Establish an "International Business & Economic Development Center" to serve the State of Jammu and Kashmir by December 2022. - Establish an e-Campus whereby quality academic programs and support services can be delivered via digital processes by fall 2022. - Develop well defined student outcome measures for each academic programme by 2022. - Enhance the facilities and capabilities of non-formal educational system of the University to make possible lifelong learning. - Determine which and how professional programme accreditation will be pursued - Ensure that each department/centre of the University develops programmes of excellence which are benchmarked against peer institutions by December 2022.